vmenge/pfts/docs/learn/option.md

 num.isSome; // false
 ```

-We could've just used regular JavaScript and returned `string` | `undefined` in this simple example.
+We could've just used regular TypeScript and returned `string | undefined` in this simple example.
 The real benefit of
 the `Option` starts to become more apparent when using its methods.

 ## **map**